albfan/bash-ini-parser/README.md

 This is more a hack than a reliable parser, so keep in mind things like

  - multiword value vars will be arrays so you must access it as `${var[*]}`
- - changing from section to section will not erase previous var declarations

 For a trusted parser (but based on python) checkout [crudini](https://github.com/pixelb/crudini)